-Sumaco Napo-Galeras National Park is a protected area in northeastern Ecuador, situated in the provinces of Napo and Orellana in two sectors: the area of the Sumaco volcano and its adjacent areas and the Cordillera de Galeras.
-In 2010, UNESCO declared the park a Biosphere Reserve.
+Sumaco Napo-Galeras National Park is a protected area and Biosphere Reserve in northeastern Ecuador.
+It is situated in the provinces of Napo, Orellana, and Sucumbíos in two sectors: the Sumaco volcano and its adjacent areas and the Cordillera de Galeras.

 Sumaco Napo-Galeras National Park

-It includes the Sumaco and Pan de Azúcar volcanoes as well as the Black and Galeras hills.
-It is made up of two mountain systems isolated from the Andes: the Sumaco volcano massif and the Galeras mountain range.
+It includes the Sumaco and Pan de Azúcar volcanoes and the Black and Galeras hills.
+It comprises two mountain systems isolated from the Andes: the Sumaco volcano massif and the Galeras mountain range.

-The highest point of the National Park is the Sumaco Volcano rising to (3,900 m or 12,795 ft) above sea level.
-It is a rather isolated peak lying to the east of the main Andean Mountain Range.
+The National Park's highest point is the Sumaco Volcano rising to (3,900 m or 12,795 ft) above sea level.
+It is a relatively isolated peak lying east of the central Andean Mountain Range.
 The lowest altitude is 300 m (984 ft).

 The area conserves the high basins of several Amazonian tributaries of the Quijos, Coca and Napo.
-There are numerous watercourses in the area, such as the Suno, Coca, Pitayacu and Pusuno Rivers.
+In addition, the site has numerous watercourses, such as the Suno, Coca, Pitayacu, and Pusuno Rivers.

-Some 280 birds species are found in the National Park but the actual number is probably much higher because the park is little explored.
+Some 280 bird species are found in the National Park, but the number is probably much higher because the park is little explored.
 Notable birds include Dysithamnus occidentalis, Touit stictoptera, Ara militaris, and Galbula pastazae.

-A mammal survey, conducted at 2,500 m (820 ft) altitude on the eastern slope of Sumaco, revealed 17 species, including eight species of bats.
+A mammal survey conducted at about 2,500 m (820 ft) altitude on the eastern slope of Sumaco revealed 17 species, including eight bats.
 Larger mammals include Panthera onca, Tremarctos ornatus, Myrmecophaga tridactyla, Tapirus pinchaque, and Puma concolor.